Package desktop applications (Desktop Bridge)

 ✔️ Generate your package by using a wizard.

-✔️ Easily assign an identity to your app from a name that you've already reserved in the Windows Dev Center dashboard.
+✔️ Easily assign an identity to your application from a name that you've already reserved in the Windows Dev Center dashboard.

 You can use Advanced Installer to generate MSI and Windows app packages from existing projects.
 You can also use Advanced installer to import Windows app packages that you generate by using the Microsoft Desktop App Converter.
 Once imported, you can maintain them by using visual tools that are specifically designed for UWP apps.

 Advanced Installer also provides an extension for Visual Studio 2017 and 2015 that can use to build and debug Desktop Bridge apps.

 Be sure to checkout the recently released Advanced Installer Express Edition.

 For Enterprise customers who have line of business applications that are incompatible with Windows 10 and 10 S, Cloudhouse’s Compatibility Containers enable Windows XP and 7 apps to run on Windows 10 and then converts them to run on the Universal Windows Platform (UWP) for delivery through Microsoft Store for Business, or Microsoft InTune without changing the source code.
 Register for a Free Trial.

 Cloudhouse provides an Auto Packager for packaging line of business applications into Compatibility Containers on the operating systems that the apps runs on today (For example: Windows XP), and then prepare it for conversion to UWP.
 The Container is then converted to the new Windows app package format by integrating it with Microsoft’s Desktop App Converter tool.